Language Sensei

 My 2015 #OneWord – “Applicable”

-MP900398869 Last year I focused on the word “Opportunity” and the ways in which I could provide students the opportunity to interact with authentic materials and deliver their work in Japanese.
-Laura Sexton has already provided a great post on the benefits of “Less” – one I will be keeping in mind in 2015.
+Last year I focused on the word “Opportunity” and the ways in which I could provide students the opportunity to interact with authentic materials and deliver their work in Japanese.
+Laura Sexton has already provided a great post on the … Continue reading

 April 15, 2014